ShawnaUKY25/Module-4/README.md

 I always seem to fumble at the end.
 I think my eyes get tiered and miss the right keys.
 I had to do the PHP scripts exercise a few times, until I got it right.

-# Links to Site
+# Site Links

-•	Your index.php page on your Ubuntu server http://34.29.1.232/index.php
+•	Index.php page on Ubuntu server
+http://34.29.1.232/index.php

-•	Your opac.php page on your Ubuntu server http://34.29.1.232/opac.php
+•	opac.php page on your Ubuntu server http://34.29.1.232/opac.php